Isshin-ryū: Kusanku (クーシャンク)

 Of the eight weaponless kata in Isshin-Ryu, five come from the teaching of Chotoku Kyan.
 Kusanku is one of these.

 Kusanku is often referred to as a "night-fighting" kata, or a form which teaches fighting at night.
 The kata is set up in such a manner as to allow continual study of application potential from basic standing grappling and close striking in the beginning, to more aggressive and proactive techniques near the end.
 Its techniques may be utilized in places with low levels of light but is not exclusively a night fighting form.

 Depending on the lineage, Kusanku is the second of two kata which contain the zenkutsu-dachi in Isshin-Ryu.

 Sunsu

 This kata was designed by the founder of Isshin-Ryu, Shimabuku Tatsuo, in approximately 1947.
 It incorporates several movements from other kata in the Isshin-Ryu syllabus, as well as from kata from other instructors, in addition to techniques and concepts Shimabuku favored.
 It was used as a dojo kata and as a personal project of the founder, prior to the naming of Isshin Ryu in 1956.
 Sunsu is rarely found outside of Isshin Ryu dojo.
-(Only the Shorin-ryu dojo of Nagamine Kojun in Uruma City, Okinawa is known to retain Sunsu to this day.)

 The Okinawa Prefecture Karate Kobudo Rengokai has recognized Sunsu as a kata of Okinawa.
 This represents an acceptance of Isshin-Ryu as a traditional Ryukyu martial art.